-Eye Floaters, also known as vitreous floaters or eye spots.
-They are tiny specks, circles, or thread-like clouds that appear in your field of vision.
-To people who have looked under a microscope at microscopic cells, eye floaters may seem similar in appearance.
-Eye floaters can usually bee seen when looking at plain, light colored backgrounds.
+Eye Floaters, also known as vitreous floaters or eye spots, are tiny specks, circles, or thread-like clouds that appear in your field of vision.
+They are a common occurrence, and they can appear periodically or they can have a constant presence.

-Some of the blood vessels and cells present in the vitreous when we are in the womb may remain after birth.
+Very rarely, some of the blood vessels and cells present in the vitreous when we are in the womb may remain after birth.
 On occasion, the entire artery that nourishes the back of the lens remains inside the vitreous after birth.
-These leftovers cause mild shadows in the vision, which we refer to as floaters.
+These leftovers cause mild shadows in the vision, or floaters.
 These may or may not go away as the child ages.

-The shape of one’s eye may also cause floaters.
-Nearsighted people in particular almost always have a certain number of floaters because of the shape of their eyes.
+The shape of one’s eye may also cause increased floaters.
+Nearsighted (myopic) people in particular have more floaters due to the increased length of the eye, which causes more changes in the vitreous, leading to more floaters.

 You may be at a higher risk for developing floaters if you are over the age of 50, or if you have: